 In between those two roast levels, the flavor is muddled and not all that spectacular, and if you take it longer, say 45 seconds into the 2nd cracks, some earthiness shows up, which isn't something I find desirable in a Colombian.

-Valle de Cauca is one of the best Colombian coffees I've found out of many many samples, but keep your expectations in check: It’s a Colombian.
+Valle de Cauca is one of the beter Colombian coffees I've found out of many samples, but keep your expectations in check: It’s a Colombian.
 It’s not a Panama or Ethiopia or a natural processed coffee.
 It’s a washed process Colombia.
 It’s normal tasting coffee.
 But FOR a Colombia, it’s surprisingly complex, smooth, and good.
 It’s also worth noting that despite Colombia being the 2nd largest producer of arabica coffee in the world, it’s hard to find an organic Colombia, which just makes this all the better of a deal.

 - choosing a selection results in a full page refresh